jzav/silent-runner/README.md

 -   Independent routing of child stdout, child stderr, and SilentRunner diagnostics to parent stdout/stderr and persistent logs.
--   Immediate or delayed emission to parent stdout/stderr, with delayed output optionally replayed from buffer or persistent logs at the end of execution, on child success, or on child failure.
+-   Immediate or delayed emission to parent stdout/stderr, with delayed output optionally replayed from buffer or persistent logs `at the end of execution`, `on child success`, or `on child failure`.
--   Persistent TXT and JSONL logging with configurable retention policies.
+-   Persistent TXT and JSONL logging with configurable retention policies (`always` | `success` | `failure`) and the execution result recorded in log filenames.
 -   Configurable execution IDs for log naming and workflow integration.
--   Post-execution hooks with execution metadata exposed through environment variables.
+-   Post-execution hooks (`on success` | `on failure`) with execution metadata exposed through environment variables.
--   Configurable working directory, standard input, UTF-8 mode, and execution timeout.
+-   Configurable environment: working directory, standard input, UTF-8 mode, and execution timeout.
 -   Multiple diagnostic levels ranging from normal execution messages to detailed debugging and verbose execution summaries.